Understand how donors can cover third-party transaction fees

 - bank/ACH transfer

-Transaction fees can't yet be covered by the donor when payments are made via Paypal, Google Pay or Apple Pay.
+Transaction fees can't yet be covered by the donor when payments are made via:

 Note that, at this time, the ability for donors to cover the fee does not apply to the currency conversion part of an international transaction, so there will be a slight difference between the fee-covered donation sent and the total amount received by the nonprofit.

-Additionally, we also accept voluntary contributions (not tax-deductible) to Give Lively from donors.
-Donors are not asked to cover transaction fees on these voluntary contributions; the ability to do so is reserved for donations to nonprofits so that nonprofits can make the most of donor generosity.
-Learn more about voluntary contributions to Give Lively.
+Additionally, we accept tips (not tax-deductible) to Give Lively from donors, but donors are not asked to cover transaction fees on these voluntary contributions; the ability to do so is reserved for donations to nonprofits so that nonprofits can make the most of donor generosity.
+Learn more about tips to Give Lively.

 How do donors cover the payment processing fees?

-Donors who choose to pay with “Credit Card” or “Bank Account” on the “Choose a Payment Method” page of a donation form powered by Give Lively see a checkbox on the following page where they may elect to: “Add <fee amount> to cover payment processing fees.
+On first-generation payment forms, when donors choose to pay by “Credit Card," “Bank Account” or a digital wallet (Apple Pay or Google Pay) on the “Choose a Payment Method” page, they see a checkbox on the following page where they may elect to: “Add <fee amount> to cover payment processing fees.
 Otherwise, we’ll only get <donation amount minus the fee amount> of your <donation amount> donation.”

 How are payment processing fees calculated?